smiledt/ansible-docker-sonarr/README.md

     sonarr_image: linuxserver/sonarr

 The image container.
-By default this pulls from linuxserver.
+By default this pulls from linuxserver.io.

     sonarr_ports:
      - 8989:8989